Table of Contents

-When you’re looking at the revenue decline, and realize traffic is not declining, and conversion rate hasn’t changed, then you may have a decreasing AOV.
-When you’re AOV is declining, the number of orders is decreasing, and that could mean few things.
+When you look at the revenue decline and realize traffic is not declining, and the conversion rate hasn’t changed, you may have a decreasing AOV.
+When your AOV is declining, the number of orders is decreasing, which could mean a few things.

 - People are ordering items at a lower price point

 - People are using promo/discount codes more so than prior weeks

 - People are buying a fewer number of items within a transaction

 More people visit a product page with a product at a price point fewer than the average price sold.